pauljickling/notes/python/basics.md

 Sets work like other languages where they are arrays that do not contain duplicative values.

-`s = set({1, 2, 3, 4, 5, 5, 5}) # outputs 1, 2, 3, 4, 5`
+`s = set({1, 2, 3, 4, 5, 5, 5}) # in no particular order outputs 1, 2, 3, 4, 5`

 ### Loops

-Unlike Javascript, Python does not make use of iterators.
+Unlike JavaScript, Python does not make use of iterators.
 So loops in Python are typically expressed as while loops or using the for.. in pattern.

 ```
 i = 0